Fayezismail24/Networking-Basics/Mikrotik/MTCNA/Intial Setup/IP Services/How to Give Wifi/readme.md

-DHCP can be used without an IP Pool based on pre-defined configured rules
+DHCP can be used without an IP Pool based on pre-defined configured addrassess